-Areas in which Duane Morris attorneys have specific experience representing clients participating in or otherwise involved with the cannabis and hemp industries, include:
+Duane Morris attorneys have specific experience pertinent to clients participating in or otherwise involved with the cannabis industry, including:

 - Public companies and filings with Securities and Exchange Commission (SEC) and other agencies